Eugene-Gwebu/battleship-pp3-2/README.md

 ![](images/BADINPUT.png)

 * ### Future Features
+* In the next version of the game, I would like to allow two players to play through seperate computers.
+* In order to make the game more competitive, I can limit the amount of turns each player has.
+Then the game can end once one or both players are out of turns.
+* The player(s) can enter their names at the start of the game, so each board and each turn is addressed to the player's name.
+* Some ships can be larger than 1 cell.

 ## Gameplay

 * ### The Rules
-* The user will not be able to see the five ships on the grid that will be randomly placed.
+* The player will not be able to see where the opponent's ships are placed.
 * They will be prompted to pick a row and a column.
-* For the row the player must enter a number between 1 and 10, and a letter between A and J for the column.
+* For the row the player must enter a number between 1 and 6, and a letter between A and F for the column.
 * After the user takes a turn they will receive feedback to let them know if they hit or missed.
-* The player wins once all five battleships are sunk.
+* The player wins once all 4 battleships are sunk.
-* If the player has not sunk all the ships after ten tries they will lose.
+* The first one to sink 4 ships will win the game.
+* The user has unlimited turns.

 ## Player Interaction